 Information and Technology Risk.
 The legal, regulatory and contractual environment surrounding information security, privacy and fraud is constantly evolving and companies that collect and retain information are under increasing attack by cyber-criminals around the world.
 We are dependent on information technology networks and systems, including the Internet, to process, transmit and store electronic information and, in the normal course of our business, we collect and retain certain information, including financial information and personally identifiable information, from and pertaining to our customers, partners, vendors, and employees.
 The protection of data is important to us, and we have information security policies to protect our information and information systems.
-However, the policies and security measures that we put in place could prove to be inadequate and cannot guarantee security, and our information technology infrastructure may be vulnerable to criminal cyber-attacks or data security incidents due to employee negligence, error, malfeasance, or other vulnerabilities.
-Cyber security attacks are increasingly sophisticated, change frequently, and often go undetected until after an attack has been launched.
+However, the policies and security measures that we put in place could prove to be inadequate and cannot guarantee security, and our information technology infrastructure may be vulnerable to criminal cyber-attacks or data see increasingly sophisticated, change frequently, and often go undetected until after an attack has been launched.
 We may fail to identify these new and complex methods of attack or fail to invest sufficient resources in security measures.
 We have and will continue to experience cyber-attacks, and we cannot be certain that advances in cyber-capabilities or other developments will not compromise or breach the technology protecting our networks.